Match Agreements & Policies

 Rules of Participation

-Similarly, applicants may not make any commitment to or contract with any program registered for the Match prior to the release of the results of Phase I of the Match.
-Furthermore, applicants who do not obtain a position in Phase I of the Match may not make any commitment to or contract with any program registered for the Match prior to the release of the results of Phase II of the Match.
-Applicants may rank on their Rank Order Lists only those programs registered for the Match.
+Similarly, applicants may not make any commitment to or contract with any internship site registered for the Match prior to the release of the results of Phase I of the Match.
+Furthermore, applicants who do not obtain a position in Phase I of the Match, may not make any commitment to or contract with any internship site registered for the Match prior to the release of the results of Phase II of the Match.

-If an applicant decides to accept a position at a program that is not registered for the Match, or decides not to participate in the Match for any other reason, then the applicant must submit a withdrawal from the Match, and must not submit a Rank Order List for the Match.
+If an applicant chooses to accept a position at an internship site that is not registered for the Match, or decides not to participate in the Match for any other reason, the applicant must withdraw from the Match, and must not submit a Rank Order List for the Match.

-Programs and applicants are allowed to communicate about matters that do not involve the sharing of ranking information.
-Programs may voluntarily choose to inform applicants as to whether or not the applicants remain under consideration for admission (e.g., whether or not the applicant will be ranked), but are not obliged to do so.
-Programs must never request ranking information from any applicant, and applicants must never request ranking information from any program.
-Furthermore, prior to the release of the Phase II Match results, programs must not disclose to any applicant the position of any applicant on their Rank Order List(s) for either Phase of the Match, and applicants must not disclose to any program any information about their rankings for either Phase of the Match.
+Internship sites and applicants are free to contact each other and to communicate about matters that do not involve the sharing of ranking information.
+Internship sites may voluntarily choose to inform applicants as to whether or not the applicants remain under consideration for admission (e.g., whether or not the applicant will be ranked), but are not obliged to do so.
+Internship sites must never request ranking information from any applicant, and applicants must never request ranking information from any program.
+Furthermore, prior to the release of the Phase II Match results, internship sites must not disclose to any applicant the position of any applicant on their Rank Order List(s) for either Phase of the Match, and applicants must not disclose to any internship site any information about their rankings for either Phase of the Match.